Esketamine Treatment

 What to Expect with Esketamine Treatment

-• Mode: Nasal spray (Spravato®), administered under supervision
+• Mode: Nasal spray (Spravato®), self-administered under the supervision of our clinical team

-• Frequency: Typically twice weekly for the first month, then weekly or fortnightly as maintenance
+• Frequency: Typically twice weekly during the initial phase, followed by weekly or fortnightly sessions as part of a maintenance plan

 Esketamine is administered in a clinical setting under the supervision of specialists to ensure your safety during the treatment process.